canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-setup-k8s.md

 ## How to setup a K8s cluster for Spark

-The Charmed Spark solution requires an environment with:
+The Charmed Apache Spark solution requires an environment with:

 * A Kubernetes cluster for running the services and workloads
 * An Object storage layer to store persistent data